iris-sast/iris/README.md

 <summary>Installation Steps</summary>

 #### Step 1.
 Docker Setup
-Clone iris.
-The dockerfile has scripts that will create the conda environment, clones `cwe-bench-java`, and installs the patched CodeQL version.
-Before building the dockerfile you will need download the JDK versions needed.
-Then the dockerfile copies them to the container.
+Clone IRIS.
+The Dockerfile has scripts that will create the conda environment, clone `cwe-bench-java`, and install the patched CodeQL version.
+Before building the Dockerfile you will need download the JDK versions needed.
+Then the Dockerfile copies them to the container.

-#### Get the JDKs needed
+#### Step 2.
+Get the JDKs needed
 For building, we need Java distributions as well as Maven and Gradle for package management.
-In addition, please prepare 3 versions of JDK and **put them in the iris root directory**.
+In addition, please prepare 3 versions of JDK and **put them in the IRIS root directory**.
 Oracle requires an account to download the JDKs, and we are unable to provide an automated script.
 Download from the following URLs:

 JDK 7u80: https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html